How Proper Nutrition Powers Your Workouts

 Post-Workout Snacks

-But it’s not just about what you eat before a workout – recovery matters too!
-“Working out takes a lot of energy, so if you don’t restore this energy with fuel (aka food) then naturally you’ll feel the fatigue and tiredness afterwards,” said Dani.
-Eating nutritious meals after working out helps you replenish muscle glycogen stores, which is essential for recovery.
+It’s not just about what you eat before a workout – recovery matters too!
+Working out takes a lot of energy, so if you don’t restore this energy with fuel (aka food) then naturally you’ll feel the fatigue and tiredness afterwards.
+Eating nutritious meals after working out helps you replenish the muscle glycogen stores, which is essential for recovery.
 It also provides the necessary vitamins and minerals needed for muscle repair and growth.

 Replenish and Recover